pozi/PoziConnect/README.markdown

 For developers
 --------------
 Producing a new version of PoziConnect:

-1) code new features / fix bugs
+1.  code new features / fix bugs
-2) in a Windows environment, create the PoziConnect executable by running: app/create_exe2.bat
+2.  in a Windows environment, create the PoziConnect executable by running: app/create_exe2.bat
-3) get the resulting PoziConnect.exe file from: app/dist and copy it to the <POZI_CONNECT_ROOT>
+3.  get the resulting PoziConnect.exe file from: app/dist and copy it to the POZI_CONNECT_ROOT

 Changing the logo:

-1) transform the logo image file into a base64 string
+1.  transform the logo image file into a base64 string
-2) pluck that string in: app/lib/gui/PlaceLabBanner.py, in the imageBase64 variable (within triple double quotes)
+2.  pluck that string in: app/lib/gui/PlaceLabBanner.py, in the imageBase64 variable (within triple double quotes)
-3) produce a new version of PoziConnect
+3.  produce a new version of PoziConnect

 Additional logging can be activated by setting the LOG level to DEBUG in logger.py script

-Groundtruth 2009-2013
+Groundtruth &copy; 2009-2013